malkomich/enigma/README.md

-# enigma
+# Enigma

-Simulation of Enigma machine
+Simulation of Enigma machine, which codes were decoded thanks to the collaboration of Alan Turing, during the Second World War.